 I go by nikete in everything but the most formal of documents.

-Broadly, I am motivated to work towards the improvement of the understanding by designing, building and understanding the computational engines that mediate collective cognition.
+Broadly, I am motivated to work towards the improvement of the understanding.
+Designing, building and understanding the computational engines that mediate collective cognition.
 Methodologically my tools come mostly from economics and machine learning.
-I enjoy theory- driven work and opportunistic experimentation.
+I enjoy theory-driven work and opportunistic experimentation.
 I run a small consultancy, Amurado Research OU, focused on commercial applications of machine learning and economics.
-I am also a Research Affiliate of the Laboratory for Computational Physiology at MIT, where I find treatments to use in Intensive Care Units.
-My current applied focus is on biomedicine and what new forms of collective cognition its production can provide.
+I am also a Research Affiliate of the Laboratory for Computational Physiology at MIT, where I mostly help with causal estimates around treatments in Intensive Care Units.
 In a broad sense, I care about: How can we design better ways of evaluating proposed policies given the existing observational data?
-While the ICU is my current “model institution,” I have also studied various markets (betting, cryptocurrencies, Internet advertising) and non-market institutions (various communes and collectives).
+Beyond the ICU, I have also studied various markets (betting, cryptocurrencies, Internet advertising) and related institutions.